Summary

 Dentures can be made for you by a dentist, dental prosthetist (advanced dental technician) or specialist prosthodontist.

-Dentures are made specially to fit your mouth.
-This often means several dental visits before the denture is finished to make sure that accurate measurements are taken and the denture fits well.
+Dentures are made specially to fit your mouth to match your smile, colour of your teeth and your bite.
+This usually means you will need several dental visits to make sure that measurements are correct and the denture fits well.

 There are several ways to have dentures made:

-- If you have had missing teeth for a while, denture measurements will start after the oral health professional has checked that all your remaining teeth are healthy and can support a denture.
+- If you have had missing teeth for a while, denture measurements will start after the dental practitioner has checked that all your remaining teeth and gums are healthy and can support a denture.

 - Immediate dentures may be considered when you do not wish to be without teeth for two to three months.
 Denture measurements begin before the teeth are taken out, so that the dentures are ready to be put in at the same time your teeth are removed.
 Changes to the bone after the teeth are removed may cause the denture to become loose over time and it may need to be adjusted and “relined” within a few months to improve the fit.
-Sometimes, they made need to be remade if there is a lot of bone shrinkage.
+Sometimes, there may be a need to remake the denture if there is a lot of bone and gum shrinkage.

-- Dentures may need to be replaced after a period of time, usually several years, as your gums change with age.
+- All dentures may need to be replaced or relined after a period of time, as your gums change with age.

-Your oral health professional can suggest which options might be best for you, based on your particular circumstances.
+Your dental practitioner can suggest which options might be best for you, based on your particular circumstances.

 Preparing for dentures